Tuition and fees are subject to change without notice.

 Half-tuition scholarships will be available for students with an ACT score of 25 or higher or a SAT score of 1200 or higher with at least a 3.5 GPA.
 Recipients must maintain a cumulative college GPA of 3.25 or higher each semester for renewal.

 The award is tentatively based on a student’s sixth- and seventh-semester high school transcripts, and the final award will be contingent on the student meeting all requirements with his or her final high school transcript.

-The full scholarship will be awarded to a maximum of 20 students on a first-come, first-served basis and will pay up to 64 credits over two years at Sandburg as long as the student maintains the required cumulative GPA.
+The full scholarship will be awarded to a maximum of 20 students on a first-come, first-serve basis and will pay up to 64 credits over two years at Sandburg as long as the student maintains the required cumulative GPA.
 Applications are accepted the year you graduate from high school and limited to accredited high schools within the Sandburg district.

 State and Federal assistance is available at Carl Sandburg College for qualified veterans, military personnel and the children and spouses of veterans who died or are permanently and totally disabled as the result of a service-connected disability.
 For information on eligibility, contact the Coordinator of Veterans and Military Personnel Student Services in the Financial Aid Office.
 Academic programs listed in the catalog as “Pending ICCB Approval” are not eligible for VA Certification until the approval is received from ICCB and approved by the Department of Veterans Affairs.

 - Students receive VA educational benefits only for those courses that apply to their declared academic major.

 - Students receiving educational benefits from the VA must complete all of the semester hours for which they are certified.
 Students who do not complete their semester hours may be responsible for repaying the VA and/or the college all or partial funds received for that semester.